bcobb/bcobb.net/_posts/flapjacks/2014-09-18-jekyll-and-vagrant-the-good-the-bad-and-the-ugly.markdown

 author: Brian Cobb
 ---

-The company site is now running on Jekyll, and there's a Vagrantfile which automates a big chunk of local development setup.
+[gofullstack.com](http://gofullstack.com) is now running on Jekyll, and there's a Vagrantfile which automates a big chunk of local development setup.

 For the last week, my workflow while writing blog posts and working on the site has been to run `vagrant up` inside the repo, and then to run `bin/jekyll serve -w --force_polling` in a tmux split.
 I'd then work in vim locally so that I didn't have to also set up the Vagrant box with vim and my dotfiles.